GilbertPan97/RobCalib_AXYB/README.md

 conda activate lmiSDP
 pip install -r requirements.txt
 ```
-3. Run 'Calib_AXYB_main.ipynb':
+3. Run 'Calib_AXYB_test.ipynb':
 Before using the code, ensure that you have installed the required dependencies, including PyLMISDP and cvxopt.
-Then, you can execute the 'Calib_AXYB_main.ipynb' Jupyter Notebook to run the main program.
+Then, you can execute the 'Calib_AXYB_test.ipynb' Jupyter Notebook to run the main program.

 4. Configuring Matlab LMI solver to call Python interpreter:
 If you plan to use the LMI solver written in Matlab that interacts with Python, you need to make a small adjustment in the 'M_Code/solvers/LMI_AXYB.m' file.
 Modify the python interpreter path in the following line: